NxPKG/khulnasoft-docs/content/api-shield/security/jwt-validation/configure.md

 ### Acting on JWT Validation

-JWT Validation manages the Cloudflare Web Application Firewall (WAF) on your behalf.
+JWT Validation manages the Khulnasoft Web Application Firewall (WAF) on your behalf.
 There is no need to manually create custom rules with JWT validation properties.
 Your token validation configuration applies to the entire zone.

 There are three properties in a token validation configuration that control how the WAF is configured: `enabled`, `action`, and `allow_absent_token`.
 Refer to the [required information for setup](/api-shield/security/jwt-validation/configure/#required-information) for example values of these fields.